bernardphh/500px-APIless/README.md

    - [ ] Play slideshow in random order
    - [ ] Making a GUI
    - [ ] Automatic data analysis
-   - [ ] Sorting a column in the output HTML file is too long to be practical if the table is big (200+ rows).
+   - [ ] Sorting a column in the output HTML file is too long to be practical, especially if the table is big (200+ rows).
-         Possibl solutions: Break the long html into pages, sort the list before creating html or wait until we have a graphical user  interface(would be in C# WPF).
+         Possible solutions: Break the long html into pages, sort the list before creating html or doing it on a GUI.
+   - [ ] Use multiprocessing (on processing already downloaded data, not on requests to servers)

 Prior to this project, I have zero knowledge about python and web scraping.
 No doubt there are rooms for improvements.
 I left abundant comments in the code to make the intention clear, just in case someone wants to chip in.